 - receiving and verifying accuracy of shipments of purchased library materials

 - paying invoices for all orders and renewals

 - recording, monitoring, reporting, and maintaining fiscal records related to library funds

 Acquisitions staff record ordered items in the UO Libraries' catalog.
 These titles are indicated as "on order" in the catalog until they are received.
 Once the item has been received, the status changes to "in process" until the item has been cataloged and is available on the shelf.
 On average, domestic orders arrive in one to four months, and international orders within three to six months.

-If you would like to suggest material for purchase by the UO Libraries, use the Libraries' Request Form: http://library.uoregon.edu/colldev/orderform.htm.
+If you would like to suggest material for purchase use the UO Libraries Request Form.

-The Collection Services positions that facilitate acquisitions duties are:
+The Collections and Discovery Services positions that facilitate acquisitions duties are:

 - Acquisitions Librarian

 - Receiving Specialist